"Moeller Grip" (Little Finger)

 Introduction (A salute to Jim Chapin begins on page two).

 To clear up a Moeller misconception ...
-Sanford A. Moeller's book doesn't describe 'his' method, but rather it presents a method that depicts the standard, traditional approach, as to how to play a drum proficiently - 'open style'.
-This was how it was done for hundreds of years.
+Sanford A. Moeller's book doesn't describe 'his' method, but rather it presents a method that depicts the vintage 'ancient style' approach to snare drumming.
+This was how playing a drum was done for hundreds of years.
 Mastering the techniques in Sanford Moeller's writings, will give anyone an excellent foundation on which to build one's own personal technique.

 Most percussion specialists, and nearly all drummers, do not realize that the system of drumming, found in the 'Moeller book', is centuries old ... and does not belong exclusively to Moeller.

-* IMPORTANT: The 'open style' grip (just described) is one of two grips that Moeller recognizes in his book.
-The 'second grip' utilizes the thumb fulcrum (closed approach).
-See page 11, in the book, for a picture.
-The (traditional) closed grip is usually associated with drum set, pipe band drumming, orchestra snare drum and other situations where rendering a closed roll is required.
+* IMPORTANT: The little finger 'open style' grip (just described) is one of two grips that Moeller recognizes in his book.
+The 'second grip' utilizes the thumb fulcrum (closed grip approach).
+See page 11, in Moeller's book, for a picture.
+The 'closed style grip' is usually associated with drum set, pipe band drumming, orchestra snare drum and other situations where rendering a closed roll is required.

-Beginning On The Next Page, This Article Will Be Mostly Concerned With The (closed) 'Second' Grip ... used by most drummers for drum kit
+Beginning On The Next Page, This Article Will Be Mostly Concerned With The 'Second' Grip (using thumb)

 Did Moeller invent techniques in the 1920s, which started an original, new system of drumming?